yanivnizan/knowledge-base/src/documents/unity/store/Store_Events.html.md

 StoreEvents.OnItemPurchased += onItemPurchased;

 public void onItemPurchased(PurchasableVirtualItem pvi, string payload) {
-    // pvi is the PurchasableVirtualItem that was just purchased
+    // pvi - the PurchasableVirtualItem that was just purchased
-    // payload is a text that you can give when you initiate the purchase operation
+    // payload - a text that you can give when you initiate the purchase operation
     //    and you want to receive back upon completion

     // ... your game specific implementation here ...